-We carried out this announced, focused inspection on 19 January 2022 under section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
+We carried out this unannounced focused inspection on 11 January 2022 under section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 We planned the inspection to check whether the registered provider was meeting the legal requirements in the Health and Social Care Act 2008 and associated regulations.
 The inspection was led by a Care Quality Commission, (CQC), inspector who was supported by a specialist dental adviser.

-To get to the heart of patients' experiences of care and treatment, we asked the following questions:
+To get to the heart of patients' experiences of care and treatment, we always ask the following five questions: